The Cry of the Icemark: Plot

 The combined forces of the Icemark, the Snow Leopards and the Hypolitan clash with Bellorum's forces.
 The werewolves have not yet arrived, as a muster of their nation takes several months.
 The Vampires have also not arrived, as they are stubborn, and are not reliable.
 While the allies fight brilliantly, the Empire's sheer numbers begin to turn the tide.
 After bursts of immeasurable determination, the allies manage to continuously withstand the Empire.
 Scipio Bellorum calls out the Allied cavalry.
 With immense skill and tactics, the Allies manage to continuously bring down the Empire's numbers.
 Bellorum, supposedly fearing the end, calls out Thirrin for single battle.
 Thirrin only just dodges Bellorum's killing blow, and manages to cut off his hand.
 The Empire's army intervene, breaking the rules of the duel.
 The Allies join in to protect the young queen.
 Bellorum is taken to safety, where he prepares for the final conquest.

 As the final battle is being waged, which the allies believe will surely end in their destruction, the Werewolves, the Vampires, and many of the creatures from the Land-of-the-Ghosts finally arrive.
 When they arrive, Thirrin is overjoyed.
 They find a new strength within them to fight the Polypontion Army and defeat them.
 They use everything in their power to defeat them, and they succeed.
 In addition, the forces of the Holly King and the Oak King of the nearby forest join the war, as they have made themselves allies with Thirrin.
 With their numbers, and the sheer terror they inflict, the battle turns into a rout.
-The vampires, and werewolves pursuit the enemy and kills most of the enemy's army.
+The vampires and werewolves pursuit the enemy and kill most of the enemy's army.
 Bellorum and other top army officials escape.